umbraco/UmbracoCMSDocs/Articles/Packages/Extending/creating-a-package.md

 ![Buttons to select for creating a package in the backoffice](images/creating-package-menu.png)

-On the `Create package` page there are 4 sections with different info to fill out.
+On the `Create package` page there are 4 sections each with different information to fill out.
 Some of the info is mandatory, most of it is not.
 First of all you should give the package a name at the top - we will call our dashboard the same as in the [tutorial](../../../Tutorials/Creating-a-Custom-Dashboard/index.md): `Custom Welcome Dashboard`.

 ### The Package Properties section